An Honest Review of Six Months of Travel

 - Bucharest is a cool city!
 I love cafe culture and Bucharest had that down.
 Great coffee and insane buildings.
 Many of the buildings were built during the Communist rule.
 They dominated the skyline with their big shadowing presence.

 - Christmas markets!
 Yep, a lot of exclamations.
 All three cities had their own unique Christmas markets.
+Romania is a great destination for Christmas in Europe.
 The one in Bucharest was huge and very crowded, but I loved it all the same.
 Afterwards, we visited Brasov‘s which was small in comparison but had lovely handmade items.
 Finally, Sibiu took the win.
 The main square was decorated to the nines with fairy lights and Christmas projections on the buildings.
 The stalls sold a variety of good and yummy foods.
 If you are going to travel to Romania, this is a great time of year.

-- Equally important to the Christmas markets.
+- Equally important to Romania’s Christmas markets.
 Hot wine.
 Yum.
 I doubt there was a day that went past where I didn’t drink at least one ‘vin fiert’.

 Other parts of Romania